 What are the negatives?

-The downside is that the canvas fabric is quite stiff, and I did end up with blisters on my small toes on either foot.
+The downside is that the canvas fabric is quite stiff, and I did end up with blisters on my small toes on either foot during the initial wearings.
 At first, I wasn’t quite sure how to solve the problem because both the design and the snugness of fit didn’t leave room for adding socks.
 Andy actually had the answer – he suggested ped socks.
 They did the trick!
 I added low-cut, microfiber ped socks like these:

 So far, so good.
 And they are low enough that you can’t see them.
 Problem solved!

-Shoes were provided to me by BucketFeet for my honest review.
+Shoes were provided to me by BucketFeet for my honest initial review.
+The update was unpaid and done solely for the benefit of readers.
 All opinions are my own and that of ThoseSomedayGoals.com.